School Programs

 Despite living by the sea, the majority of kids in the municipalities of Zihuatanejo and Petatlan have never seen a whale or dolphin in the wild.
 (Visiting the delfinarium in Ixtapa is an activity that young children do participate in, instead.)
 We are passionate about getting kids out onto the water to meet their marine mammal neighbors in person.
 Every year, we take a minimum of 100 kids out to meet the whales and dolphins.
 The kids learn to collect scientific data on board our boat, listen for whale songs and dolphin whistles and if they are lucky, get to meet some of our whales and dolphins in person for the first time.
 This field trip naturally results in kids becoming more connected to nature and leading their families in making steps, such as the reduction of plastic use in their homes, that will help support the ocean’s health.

-US/Mexico Collaboration
+Kenya/Mexico Collaboration